adegroat/handgame/README.txt

-The funnest hand tapping game created for android.
+A simple game made for android.